-If you are a residential leaseholder and wish to make a claim on your buildings insurance, please refer to KCTMO website.
+If you are a residential leaseholder and wish to make a claim on your buildings insurance, please refer to the Housing Management page.

 If you are a Royal Borough of Kensington and Chelsea commercial property leaseholder

-If you are a commercial property leaseholder and wish to make a claim please contact our commercial property insurers, Protector Insurance, quoting policy ref 549806:
+If you are a commercial property leaseholder and wish to make a claim on your building insurance, please call our commercial property insurers, Protector Insurance, quoting policy ref 549806:

 - Email: email@example.com

-- Post: Claims Dept., City Tower, Piccadilly Plaza.
-Manchester M1 4BT
+- Post: Claims Department, City Tower, Piccadilly Plaza, Manchester M1 4BT